ragulpr/wtte-rnn/README.md

 One could use any distribution but we like the *Weibull distribution* because it's [awesome](https://ragulpr.github.io/2016/12/22/WTTE-RNN-Hackless-churn-modeling/#embrace-the-weibull-euphoria) but I hope to see many extensions.
 We train the algos with a special log-loss for censored data.

-In essence, we want to assign high probability at the *next* event and low probability where there *wasn't* any events (censored data):
+In essence, we want to assign high probability at the *next* event or low probability where there *wasn't* any events (censored data):

 ![WTTE-RNN prediction over a timeline](solution_beta_2.gif)